zendframework/zend-expressive/doc/book/router/interface.md

 }
 ```

-Typically, developers will use `Zend\Expressive\Application::route()` to create
+Typically, developers will use `Zend\Expressive\Application::route()` (or one of
-routes, and will not need to interact with `Route` instances.
-However, that
+the HTTP-specific routing methods) to create routes, and will not need to
-method can *also* accept `Route` instances, allowing more flexibility in
+interact with `Route` instances.
+However, that method can *also* accept `Route`
-defining and configuring them.
+instances, allowing more flexibility in defining and configuring them.

 ## Matching and RouteResults